dezindzer/Workflow321/readme.md

 * Model - information to be added
 * Random - information to be added
-* Dynamo information to be added
+* Dynamo - information to be added
+* Application - information to be added

 Every tool has an embedded description.
 To see the description and hint, hover mouse over the button